-AAJA is now accepting applications for the 2014 VOICES program, which will take place August 11 – 16 during the week of the 2014 National Convention in Washington, D.C.
+AAJA has extended the deadline for applications to Monday, May 5.
+The 2014 VOICES program will take place August 11 – 16 during the week of the 2014 National Convention in Washington, D.C.
 Click here for the application!
-The deadline is Friday, April 25.

 - Applicants must have a strong commitment to AAJA’s mission.

 - Applicants must be enrolled as a full-time college or graduate student or recent graduate (within one year) with a serious interest in pursuing journalism as a career.

 - Applicants must be available during AAJA’s 2014 National Convention in Washington, D.C. the week of August 11-16, 2014.
 There will be additional preparations during the summer.

 - Applicants must be 18 years of age or older.

 - Applicants must not be a former participant in any AAJA VOICES or college student projects with similar journalism organizations.

 - AAJA membership is not required to apply; however, accepted students will have to sign up for student membership.

 VOICES is a rare opportunity for college students to develop multimedia and reporting skills in the company of industry professionals from all over the world.
 Just as newsrooms across the country are adjusting to smaller staffing and new technology, the Asian American Journalists Association (AAJA) has redesigned its student convention program to simulate the convergence newsroom of tomorrow.
 This innovative opportunity, which will celebrate its 24th year in 2014, trains students and professionals before and during AAJA’s annual convention.